JoshMermel/JoshMermel.github.io/_posts/2020-06-16-random-siteswap-post.md

 title: Animating 3 handed juggling
 ---

+tl;dr https://joshmermelstein.com/random-siteswap generates very random
+siteswaps.
+Read on to learn how it works.

 Background
 ==========

-When James Buckland and I were working on [juggling-graph](https://jbuckland.com/juggling-graph/), I sent him a worksheet from one of Matt Hall's workshops to use for interesting examples.
+When James Buckland and I were working on [juggling-graph](https://jbuckland.com/juggling-graph/), I sent him a worksheet from one of [Matt Hall's workshops](http://jugglesensei.net/workshops.html) to use for interesting examples.
 He turned that list into the "Random" button on that site.
 That button got me wondering - how would be generate siteswaps at random?

 I did a bit of research and found
 [a post from Jack Boyce](https://groups.google.com/forum/#!topic/rec.juggling/IVuHX_bDsNY), the author of jugglinglab.
 In it, he references
-[this post from 1998](https://groups.google.com/forum/#!msg/rec.juggling/KdkPFy8qDP0/fFYbpL4XxWsJ) containing the following code snippet.
+[this post from 1998](https://groups.google.com/forum/#!msg/rec.juggling/KdkPFy8qDP0/fFYbpL4XxWsJ) containing the following code:

 ```
 /* gentest.c       Bijective siteswap generator        */